Overtraining Syndrome: 8 Warning Signs Every Runner Should Know

 #4: Not Getting Enough Sleep

 The general rule of thumb is that each adult should aim for 8 hours of sleep per night.
-The advice for those who regularly train is to add a little more, ideally around 9 hours, if possible.
+For those who regularly train, the advice is to add a little more, ideally around 9 hours, if possible.

-Therefore, try to ensure that you are getting sufficient sleep, especially if your program includes high-intensity sessions.
+Therefore, try to ensure you get sufficient sleep, especially if your program includes high-intensity sessions.
 Your body needs enough time to rest to continue training at its full potential.

 #5: Not Giving Your Body Time to Bounce Back

-High-intensity sessions, such as long repetitions, fartlek, short speed intervals, and tempo runs, are excellent ways to build fitness.
+High-intensity sessions, such as long repetitions, fartlek, short speed intervals, and threshold runs, are excellent ways to build fitness.

 In fact, one of the legendary British coaches, Frank Horwill, stated that to improve your performance, you’ll have to do some of your running between 80-100% of your V02 max.